MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-logon.md

 ## Use extended sign-in

-After extended sign-in is configured, and a bar code or magnetic stripe is assigned to a worker, the worker just has to swipe or scan their card while the POS sign-in page is shown.
+After extended sign-in is configured, and a barcode or magnetic stripe is assigned to a worker, the worker just has to swipe or scan their card while the POS sign-in page is shown.
 If a password is also required before sign-in can continue, the worker is prompted to enter their password.

 ## Extend extended sign-in